isomerpages/moe-greenridgesec/_about-us/Code Of Conduct.md

 ##### **H**omework Submission

 Every class must have subject representatives to collect homework.
 All homework submission must be recorded and dated against the class lists.
 Immediate follow-up actions will be taken against students who fail to submit the homework.
 The students will be asked to move to a side of the classroom, have their desks turned facing the back of the classroom and complete their homework while the rest of the class proceed with the lesson.

+##### **A**ttendance Monitoring

+Every subject teacher must personally account for the attendance of every student in the class.
+He/She must record the reason for absence or latecoming of any student who is absent or late for class.